 If you are using a 20-pound test line and catch a 100-pound fish then a properly set (and used) drag system will make the difference between having it in the boat or it being the “one that got away”.

 Monofilament fishing line in 20 to 30-pound test is popular for catfish anglers.
 Look around at my photos and you’ll see tons of pictures of fish that are well in excess of 20 pounds, many are double and triple that (or more).

 Proper drag settings and proper technique are what make it possible to land fish that are heavier than the break strength of the fishing line.

 Here is a bit of trivia for you……..

 Every Texas state record flathead catfish caught has been caught by a crappie fisherman.

-Proper technique and properly using the drag on the reel is what makes it possible for a crappie fisherman to land a trophy class flathead catfish one two to four pound test fishing line.
+Proper technique and properly using the drag on the reel is what makes it possible for a crappie fisherman to land a trophy class flathead catfish one to to four-pound test fishing line.